Pricing & IncomeFebruary 24, 2026·8 min read

 Offer to honour the current rate for one more project or for 90 days.
 This is a goodwill gesture, not a concession — make clear the new rate applies after that period.
 If the client is unwilling to pay the new rate at all, losing them creates capacity for better clients at higher rates.

-The rate calculator in the free resource pack at Freelancer Vault helps you calculate exactly what your new rate should be.
+The free Rate Calculator at Freelancer Vault helps you calculate exactly what your new rate should be — input your income target and it does the maths instantly.